Tuition and Benefits

 Trainees approaching their final quarter of study must plan ahead carefully.
 In order to have tuition paid by the training grant, a student must be appointed for 5 out of 6 pay periods during a quarter and must be registered for at least 10 credits.
 If a student is taken off the training grant before 5 out of 6 pay periods have passed, he or she will automatically receive a bill for the full tuition.
 If a student plans to leave the University earlier than this to accept another position, he or she may petition to register for fewer credits.
 However, students registered for fewer than 10 credits are not eligible to be supported by the training grant and the student¹s stipend will need to be provided by the department.
 The student will also be responsible for payment of that quarter¹s tuition.
 Students who anticipate being paid by the training grant during their final quarter should consult with their department¹s administrator and the MCB Office in advance of their final quarter.

 Requests for travel funds are available in the MCB Office.
-Travel funds are available each year on a first-come, first-served basis.
+Travel funds are available each year on a 1st-come, 1st-served basis.
 Travel requests are reviewed and approved based on the application and availability of funds.
 Trainees are encouraged to apply as early as possible to allow sufficient time for review of the request and for prepayment of airline tickets and registration fees.
 The maximum allowed is $300 per year of appointment.